 Before we can deep-delve into the inner workings of an antivirus, let’s first look at how a computer virus spreads quickly across networks, undetected.

 Watch This Explainer Video, or Read On

 Viruses operate pretty much like any other program installed on your PC.
-The main difference, however, is the intent behind the program and exctly what the software has been programed to do.
+The main difference, however, is the intent behind the program and exactly what the software has been programmed to do.
 Viruses are meant to harm, harvest, erase, eavesdrop, capture, or destroy important data on your PC or mobile device – sometimes all at the same time.